attacker-codeninja/Notes-4/XXE.md

 # Tools
-  -content type converter in Burp : convert JSON to XML and opposite
+  -content type converter in Burp : convert JSON to XML and opposite -exif editor : to change exif data of images to include XML

 # How to test
   - Try to convert json data to xml and see if application still respond